kercheval/GradleCMPlugin/README.md

 ### Release History

+- 1.10 - Nov 19, 2012 - Use the JGIT StringUtils variant to avoid dependency on apache commons.
 - 1.9 - Nov 17, 2012 - Add support for interactive
 username/password/passphrase prompting for VCS.
 - 1.8 - Nov 16, 2012 - Remove some debug messages in gradle info